 These vehicles should not be built to carry heavy items, and a truck ought to be in a position to carry a full load without being pushed backward.
 You are adding extra support to the back of the vehicle, making it capable of handling heavy weights in all kinds of driving conditions.

-In order to ensure this system works for you in all types of driving, there is a wide selection of leaf kits on the market for truck owners to choose from.
+To ensure this system works for you in all types of driving, there is a wide selection of leaf kits on the market for truck owners to choose from.
 If you choose to add leaf-to-leaf springs under your vehicle, you will have to decide which type works best for you and your vehicle.

 How A Leaf Kit Increases Payload Capacity